-I adapted this recipe from Chocolate Covered Katie’s version, and made it my own by adding a whole banana, reducing the amount of oil and switching it to avocado oil, completely omitting the salt and granulated sugar, and a few other minor changes.
+I adapted this recipe from Chocolate Covered Katie’s version, and made it my own by adding a banana, reducing the amount of oil and switching it to avocado oil, omitting the salt and granulated sugar, plus a few other minor changes.
 You can click the link to see her original recipe, OR you can trust me and try my version.
-I promise you won’t be disappointed. 😉 Even Ethan admitted that they are delish!
+I promise you won’t be disappointed. ?
+Even Ethan admits that they are delish!

 - 2 Tbsp unsweetened 100% cocoa powder